vanHeemstraSystems/threagile/300/300/README.md

 6:34
-create some nice results by executing threshold on that 6:39 so it's basically fragile and then just i'm giving it the model 6:46 argument and that's inside the container app work fragile 6:53 example model dot yaml and output is app
+create some nice results by executing threshold on that 6:39 so it's basically fragile and then just I'm giving it the model 6:46 argument and that's inside the container app/work threagile-example-model.yaml and output is app 7:01 work and I make it for both that way it works on my local file on 7:08 the local file system in the folder here and it generates a few things
-7:01
-work and i make it for both that way it works on my local file on 7:08 the local file system in the folder here and it generates a few things